apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperTools.md

 <a name="Recovery"></a>

-ZooKeeper is designed to withstand machine failures.
+- ZooKeeper is designed to withstand machine failures.
 A ZooKeeper cluster automatically recovers from temporary failures (e.g. machine reboots) and tolerates up to (N-1)/2 permanent failures for a cluster of N members.
 When a member permanently fails, whether due to hardware failure or disk corruption, it loses access to the cluster.
 If the cluster permanently loses more than (N-1)/2 members then it disastrously fails, irrevocably losing quorum.
 Once quorum is lost, the cluster cannot reach consensus and therefore cannot continue to accepte updates.

-To recover from disastrous failure, ZooKeeper provides snapshot and restore facilities to restore the cluster.
+- To recover from disastrous failure which maybe a very small probability event, ZooKeeper provides snapshot and restore facilities to restore the cluster.

+- The following scenes need to take the snapshot:
+  - Daily data backup which is a good habit
+  - Rolling upgrade or downgrade

-Recovering a cluster firstly needs a snapshot of the znodes from a ZooKeeper ensemble.
+- Recovering a cluster firstly needs a snapshot of the znodes from a ZooKeeper ensemble.
 Users can have the following ways of backup:
   - A snapshot can be taken from a live server with the ZooKeeper CLI:snapshot.
   - Copying the snapshots from the dataDir periodically.
-- Using the observer as the role of backup, then write the snapshots to the distributed file system. (e.g HDFS).
+  - Using the observer as the role of backup, then writing the snapshots to the distributed file system. (e.g HDFS).

 Recommended way is restored from snapshot.For example: